Implicit Neural Representation of Beamforming for Continuous Aperture Array Systems: Introduction

 \section{Introduction}

-Continuous aperture array (CAPA) systems are being investigated as a candidate solution for future high-frequency wireless communications, due to their potential to approach fundamental capacity limits~\cite{CAPA_based}.
-Unlike spatially discrete antenna arrays (SPDAs), CAPA systems exploit continuous current distributions over large apertures, offering greater spatial degrees of freedom and beamforming flexibility~\cite{Near_field}.
-Realizing these gains requires precise current distribution design.
-This leads to non-convex functional optimization problems, which are generally intractable with discrete methods.
-Since the current distribution design in CAPAs is analogous to beamforming in SPDAs, we hereafter refer to it simply as beamforming.
+Continuous aperture array (CAPA) systems are recognized as a candidate technique for future wireless communications~\cite{CAPA_based}.
+Compared with traditional spatially discrete antenna array (SPDA) systems, CAPA systems offer greater spatial degrees of freedom and beamforming flexibility~\cite{Near_field}.
+A CAPA system can be regarded as an extreme SPDA system where the number of antennas approaches infinity.
+In this scenario, the discrete beamforming design for an SPDA system becomes a problem of designing a continuous current distribution for CAPA systems.
+This transition from a discrete to a continuous domain results in non-convex infinite-dimensional functional optimization problems, which are generally intractable using traditional convex optimization methods.

-Several methods have been proposed to address this challenge.
-One common approach approximates the continuous channel and beamforming functions by a finite set of orthogonal Fourier basis functions, converting the original functional optimization into finite-dimensional parameter optimization~\cite{Wavenumber, Pattern_Division, On_the_SE}.
+Several methods have been proposed to optimize beamforming for CAPA systems.
+A common approach is to approximate the continuous channel and beamforming functions using a finite set of orthogonal Fourier basis functions, converting the original functional optimization into a finite-dimensional parameter optimization~\cite{Wavenumber, Pattern_Division, On_the_SE}.
 In~\cite{Wavenumber}, this Fourier-based technique was applied to single-user multi-stream CAPA systems and later extended to multi-user uplink and downlink scenarios~\cite{Pattern_Division, On_the_SE}.
-However, basis truncation introduces approximation errors, sacrificing optimality.
-Additionally, the required number of basis functions increases rapidly with carrier frequency and aperture size, leading to high-dimensional optimization and substantial computational overhead in large-scale CAPA systems~\cite{CAPA}.
+However, this method introduces approximation errors that compromise optimality.
+Additionally, the required number of basis functions increases rapidly with the carrier frequency and CAPA size, leading to high-dimensional optimization and substantial computational overhead in large-scale CAPA systems~\cite{CAPA}.